 Top 10 French words that English people love

-French language is the most romantic and people love it!
-Today, I’m sharing with you my top 10 French words that English people love!
-I’ve travelled to many different places and met many different people.
-Thanks to many different conversations, I’ve came up with a funny list of French words that English people love.
+The French language is the most romantic and everyone seems to love it!
+Today, I’m sharing with you, my top 10 French words that English people love!
+I’ve traveled to many different places and met many different people.
+Thanks to many different conversations, I’ve come up with a funny list of French words that English people love.

 Get a “bijou“

 First on my top 10 French words that English people love is “bijou”.
 A bijou is a jewel in English.
 According to some of my English friends, bijou is the cutest word!
 And I have to agree with them.